ghassanpl/translator/README.md

 - [ ] Caching of functions based on parameter names (to avoid searching the trees for the same function multiple times); probably as an option since it's going to be a trade-off between memory and speed
 - [ ] Better error handling (currently, errors are just strings)
 - [ ] Ability to fully opt-out of exceptions for error handling
+- [ ] Ability to bind C++ functions with arbitrary params directly (like sol2) without needing to go through the json args
 - [ ] Consider making `bind_function` and `bind_macro` separate functions with different behaviors (`bind_function`-callbacks should be given already-evaluated args)
 - [ ] Consider using a per-context `symbol` table to ease off on some memory pressures (strings everywhere)
 - [ ] Consider moving away from JSON entirely and add a VERY SIMPLE value system (string, symbol, array, object, number, bool, null, error), perhaps even with GC-based memory management